LucaCappelletti94/biolink_embedding/README.md

-# Biolink BM25-weighted BERT-based embedding
+# BM25-weighted BERT-based embedding of Biolink
 Pipeline to compute Okapi BM25-weighted BERT-based embedding of textual descriptions associated to the [Biolink model](https://biolink.github.io/biolink-model/).

 ## What is Biolink?